I Am Living Proof Of The American Dream: With Vanessa Malzahn Founder of Leela Ryan Dog Biscuits – Info Entrepreneurship

 Every Sunday was a celebration.
 What looked like a party was dinner.
 What tasted like fried meat and rice and beans was a kind of faith; not just the Catholic faith that permeated the culture, but a kind of faith where we were as strong as each other and needed one another to celebrate and lean on.

-I basically grew up a Caribbean girl, life in the capital city during the week and escaping it in exchange for the countryside and beaches on the weekends.
+I basically grew up a Caribbean girl, living life in the capital city during the week and escaping it in exchange for the countryside and beaches on the weekends.
 It was really lovely.

 Was there a particular trigger point that made you emigrate to the US?
 Can you tell a story?